-SI targets historically difficult subjects.
+SI targets historically difficult courses (those with high D, F, or Withdraw rates).
 In other words, the subject contains content that students consider to be challenging.
 SI is designed to support faculty teaching and is assigned to a subject because of what is being taught, not because of the manner in which it is being taught.

 What will I be required to do?

 SI is not intended to create additional work for faculty.
-You can support SI by allowing Leaders to make use of extra textbooks you may have, granting time for occasional in-class announcements and being supportive of the program by encouraging students to take advantage of SI.
-Additionally, we may be in contact with you about assisting in selecting and approving future candidates for SI Leaders for your subject.
+You can support SI by allowing Leaders to make use of extra textbooks you may have, granting time for occasional in-class announcements, and being supportive of the program by encouraging students to take advantage of SI.
+We also encourage you to contact us with questions, feedback, or if you detect SI Leader performance issues.
+Additionally, we may be in contact with you about assisting in selecting and approving future SI Leader candidates for for your subject.

 What can I expect from my SI Leader?

 An SI Leader is a student who has demonstrated proficiency in a target subject and undergoes SI training.
 The SI Leader attends lectures to keep up with the subject content being presented and to model effective student practices and attitudes.

 Learn more about SI Leader Responsibilties.

 - Your SI Leader will be reaching out to connect with you prior to the start of the quarter.